Brightspace/d2l-license-checker/README.md

 The configuration file is a simple JSON file with the following optional entries:

-1. `"acceptedLicenses"`: List of valid [SPDX license IDs](https://spdx.org/licenses/) that you want to accept.

 1. `"manualOverrides"`: Object where each key is a package name and version (see above example), and the value is a valid SPDX ID.
+The version number can be a semver expression.
 You might want to use this to manually specify the license of a package for which the license is not specified or for which it uses the wrong license identifier.

 1. `"acceptedScopes"`: List of (NPM scopes)[https://docs.npmjs.com/misc/scope] that should always be accepted.
 This is convenient if your team uses its own scoped registry.
 Do not include the `@` or `/` characters.
+The default config is `["d2l"]`.

-1. `"ignoreUnusedManualOverrides"`: Set it to true if you do not want warnings logged when you have unused manual overrides (false by default)
+1. `"ignoreUnusedManualOverrides"`: Set it to true if you do not want warnings logged when you have unused manual overrides (`true` by default)

 1. `"packageManager"`: Set to `"bower"` or `"npm"` to specify the package dependencies to check. (`"npm"` by default)